-His childhood icons were Callas, Nureyev & Klaus Nomi: absolute references in terms of GREATNESS, excellence and AUDACITY, who have inspired each one of his choices as an artist.
+His childhood icons were Callas, Nureyev & Klaus Nomi: absolute references of GREATNESS, excellence and AUDACITY, who have inspired each one of his choices as an artist.

 His ability to shine in such exceptional halls is only surpassed by his encounters with music & dance OUTSTANDING GOLDSMITHS who have shaped, sharpened and refined Théophile’s singular talent for the past ten years.
 Up until affirming him as ONE OF THE FEW ARTISTS IN THE WORLD who performs SINGING & DANCING at such a high level of excellence.

 Under the direction of PRESTIGIOUS CONDUCTORS (Jean-Claude Malgoire, Gabriel Garrido, William Christie, Sébastien d’Hérin, Christophe Grapperon, Laurence Equilbey’s associate conductor…), he has interpreted great opera roles for countertenors (Haendel’s Orlando, Mozart’s Apollo, Monteverdi’s Speranza, Gluck’s Orfeo…) and solo Alto parts from the most sublime oratorios by Bach, Haydn, Pergolesi, Vivaldi and Scarlatti.